ferama/rospo/README.md

 $ ssh -p 5555 localhost
 ```

+But this is just an example.
+Rospo can do a lot more.

 The tunnel is fully secured using standard ssh mechanisms.
-Rospo will generate server identity file on first start and uses standard `authorized_keys` and user `known_hosts` file
+Rospo will generate server identity file on first run and uses standard `authorized_keys` and user `known_hosts` files.

 Rospo tunnel are monitored and keeped up in the event of network issues.